Home > Blog

 Why Is Cyber Security Important

-Businesses tend to prioritize other areas rather than cyber security, with small businesses focusing more on financial stability.
-Often small businesses are backed by small budgets, making it hard to allocate savings for up keeping computer systems, let alone protecting them from threats.
-Smaller companies also have less employees working with technology compared to larger businesses, leaving staff inadequately trained in even the most simple cyber security education.
+Businesses tend to prioritize other areas rather than cybersecurity, with small businesses focusing more on financial stability.
+Often small businesses are backed by small budgets, making it hard to allocate savings for upkeeping computer systems, let alone protecting them from threats.
+Smaller companies also have fewer employees working with technology compared to larger businesses, leaving staff inadequately trained in even the most simple cybersecurity education.

 Why Target Small Businesses

-Smaller companies are considered more vulnerable due to their small security budgets, high turnover of employees, dependence on technology for day-to-day operations, size of the small company workforce and lack of anti-virus software.
-This means that small businesses are more likely than other organizations to fall victim to cyber crime.
+Smaller companies are considered more vulnerable due to their small security budgets, high turnover of employees, dependence on technology for day-to-day operations, and lack of antivirus software.
+This means that small businesses are more likely than other organizations to fall victim to cybercrime.

-Another cyber threat faced by small business is ransomware.
+Another cyber threat faced by small businesses is ransomware.
 This form of cyber extortion involves hackers using malware to encrypt small business information and asking for payment to restore access.

 Cybersecurity Best Practices for Small Businesses